ClickHouse/ClickHouse/docs/en/development/developer-instruction.md

 * You cannot run the integration tests since they only work a single complete binary.
 * You can't easily copy the binaries elsewhere.
 Instead of moving a single binary you'll need to copy all binaries and libraries.

-If you are not interested in functionality provided by third-party libraries, you can speed up the build further using `cmake` options
+If you are not interested in functionality provided by third-party libraries, you can further speed up the build using `cmake` options
 ```
 -DENABLE_LIBRARIES=0 -DENABLE_EMBEDDED_COMPILER=0
 ```

+In case of problems with any of the development options, you are on your own!